lyl24/lyl24-ece4960/lab13.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JddoyY4h0Jk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Since this method doesn't allow the robot to localize, the robot never really knows where it is located.
-As it makes minor mistakes throughout the course, these errors build up, and it is unable to fix these errors as it goes.
-If the course was longer and more complex, the rate at which the robot makes it to the final point would plummet due to the amount of error built up over time.
+As it makes minor mistakes throughout the course, these errors build up, and it is unable to fix these errors on the go.
+If the course was longer and more complex, the success rate at which the robot makes it to the final point would plummet due to the amount of error built up over time.
 If the robot could get robust localization results, it would be able to take previous mistakes into account when moving between points, and it should be able to accurately make it to the end of the course most of the time.

 ### [Click here to return to homepage](https://lyl24.github.io/lyl24-ece4960)